D3V-S4NJ4Y/Technical-Article-publishing-system/README.md

 1. **Register/Login**: Create an account with your desired role (admin, writer, or reader)

 2. **Writers**:
-   - Create new articles (draft/published/private status)
+   - Create new articles (draft status only)
-   - Edit your own articles
+   - Edit your own draft articles
-   - Delete your own articles
    - View all your articles in "My Articles" section

 3. **Admins**:
-   - View all articles (drafts, published, and private)
+   - View all articles (drafts and published)
    - Edit any article (from article list or detail view)
    - Delete any article with confirmation
    - Publish draft articles